Under the State Policy, a residential property may be used as the premises for a home-based business as an exempt development, unless it involves:.

 - bed and breakfast accommodation.

-These can be carried out within the home or within attached or detached developments associated with the home, such as a garage or studio.
+These can be carried out within the home — or within attached or detached buildings, such as a garage or studio.

-Please refer to these provisions for a full list of development standards home businesses, home industries and home occupations must comply with to be exempt development.
+Please refer to these State Policy provisions on standards home businesses, home industries and home occupations must meet to be exempt from planning approval.

-A home business or home industry must also comply with the maximum floor area requirements specified in clause 5.4 of the relevant local environmental plan.
+Home businesses and home industries can include small-time online retail sales of items that were not produced on site.
+They must comply with the maximum floor area requirements specified in clause 5.4 of the relevant local environmental plan.

 Home-based child care